prakh73ar/Core_Java/README.md

 # Core_Java
-Learning core java and practice some code.
+ Learning core java and practice some code